ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Phoenix - Hawaii Campus Tuition Information

-Tuition was the same price in 2022 as it was the year before.
-On average, college tuition goes up about 3% every year.
+Tuition was the same price in 2023 as it was the year before.
+Usually, colleges raise tuition about 3% each year.

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+If this information makes going to college sound impossible, remember, the displayed price of tuition does not always mean much if you plan to use financial aid to help pay for college.
 Many students pay way less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make theprice of collegemore manageable until you've finishing school and found a job.
+And, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

-University of Phoenix - Hawaii Campus: In-state vs. Out-of-State Tuition
+Does University of Phoenix - Hawaii Campus Offer In-State and Out-of-State Tuition?

-University of Phoenix - Hawaii Campus is a private institution, so it has the same tuition for students from Hawaii as it does for students who live in other states.
+University of Phoenix - Hawaii Campus is a private institution, so it has the same tuition for residents of Hawaii as it does for residents from other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to verify your state's guidelines for how to qualify for in-state tuition.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to verify your state's guidelines for how to qualify for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on where you live.
+There may be other criteria too, depending on where you live.

 Explore other Hawaii colleges

-Tuition at University of Phoenix - Hawaii Campus is the same for all students.
+Tuition at University of Phoenix - Hawaii Campus is the same for every student.

-University of Phoenix - Hawaii Campus Living Expenses, Fees, and More
+University of Phoenix - Hawaii Campus Room, Board, Fees, and More

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at University of Phoenix - Hawaii Campus.

 House and Food Costs at University of Phoenix - Hawaii Campus

-University of Phoenix - Hawaii Campus does not provide on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when comparing the actual cost of different schools
+University of Phoenix - Hawaii Campus does not provide on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when estimating the cost of various schools

 Cost of Books at University of Phoenix - Hawaii Campus